 A small study, published this year in Pediatric Neurology, showed that symptoms improved when iron-deficient children with ADHD took an iron supplement.

-Low iron may also be a factor in Restless Legs Syndrome (RLS), a condition often found in ADHD children that causes an uncomfortable tingling or crawling feeling in the legs, affecting the ability to get to sleep.
+Low iron may also be a factor in Restless Legs Syndrome (RLS), a condition often found in ADHD children or adults that causes an uncomfortable tingling or crawling feeling in the legs, affecting the ability to get to sleep.
 In 2003, the journal Sleep reported that giving iron supplements to children with both RLS and low iron stores improved symptoms.

 So-called heme iron, contained in animal products, like meats, poultry, and fish, is absorbed much more efficiently than non-heme iron, found in fortified cereals, whole grains, vegetables, legumes, and some fruits.
-You can increase iron absorption by serving these foods with those high in vitamin C—orange or grapefruit juice.
+You can increase iron absorption by serving these foods with those high in vitamin C — orange or grapefruit juice.

 Iron-rich foods include: